sourcegraph/about/handbook/engineering/languages/exposing-services.md

 # Exposing services

-In Go, that looks like this
+In Go, that looks like this:
 ```
 http.ListenAndServe(":80", nil)
 ```